renovatebot/renovate/lib/modules/manager/custom/regex/readme.md

-With the `regex` manager you can configure Renovate so it finds dependencies that are not detected by its other built-in package managers.
+With the `custom` manager you can configure Renovate so it finds dependencies that are not detected by its other built-in package managers.

+**Note:** `customManagers` was formerly known as `regexManagers`

-The `regex` manager is unique in Renovate because:
+The `custom` manager is unique in Renovate because:

 - It is configurable via regex named capture groups
 - It can extract any `datasource`